assist-project/dtls-fuzzer/README.md

-**DTLS-Fuzzer** is a Java tool which performs protocol state fuzzing of DTLS servers and clients.
+**DTLS-Fuzzer** is a tool for protocol state fuzzing of DTLS servers and clients.
 More concretely, it supports the following functionality:
 1. given an alphabet, it can automatically generate a model of a local DTLS server/clients implementation;
 2. given a test (sequence of inputs) and an alphabet, it can execute the test on a DTLS server implementation;